Skip to content

 Spatial Joins

-You can perform spatial joins using standard SQL INNER JOIN syntax.
+You can perform spatial joins using standard SQL JOIN syntax.
 The join condition is defined in the ON clause using a spatial function that specifies the relationship between the geometries of the two tables.

 General Spatial Join